View Current News Articles

 Our Water System

-As a City we have met with the other water providers in our area to assess our resources and determine a plan for conservation.
-Whether you water with secondary or culinary, these restrictions are aimed to be the same.
+Whether you water with secondary or culinary, these directions are aimed to be the same.
 Currently, we are requesting citizens to do the following:

-- After May 15, 2022: Limit outdoor watering to once a week.
-For lawns and gardens that means a one-time watering of 20 minutes per zone for pop-up or overhead sprinklers, 40 minutes per zone for rotor sprinklers, and 60 minutes per zone for drip systems.
+- Outdoor watering can be done twice a week.
+For lawns and gardens that means a one-time watering of 20 minutes per zone for pop-up or overhead sprinklers, 40 minutes per zone for rotor sprinklers, and 60 minutes per zone for drip systems, twice each week.
 For established trees and shrubs, this means hand watering one day a week.

 - No watering between 10:00 a.m. and 6:00 p.m.